North Carolina Hunting & Fishing

 - Mammals – A Wildlife Collection License is needed to take or collect any nongame mammal.
 If the animal is endangered, threatened or of special concern, an Endangered Species permit is required.

 - Birds – Most birds in North Carolina are defined as migratory and thus are protected by federal laws.
 Call the U.S. Fish and Wildlife Service for more information at 919-856-4786.
-The exceptions are the English sparrow, pigeon, starling, mute swan, and Eurasian collared dove.
+The exceptions are the English or House sparrow, pigeon, starling, mute swan, and Eurasian collared dove.

 - Reptiles – A Wildlife Collection License is needed to take or collect 5 or more turtles, lizards or snakes on an annual basis.
 For reptiles that are endangered, threatened or of special concern, an Endangered Species permit is required.
 Collection of 5 or more turtles within the family Emydidae (basking and box turtles) or Trionychidae (soft shell turtles) is prohibited without a Wildlife Collection License.
 Limits for turtles within the remaining families (includes snapping turtles) are 10 per day, and 100 per year.
 No snapping turtle less than 11 inches (curved top shell length) may be collected.